istaude/neophytes-hybrids/README.md

 1.  `00` loads all packages

-2.  `01` contains the code to check the spatial geographic overlap between hybrid and neophyte incidence.
+2.  `01` contains the code to test the spatial geographic overlap between hybrid and neophyte incidence.

 3.  `01b` contains the code to quantify how often naturalizations meet congeners.

-4.  `02` contains the code to check the taxonomic overlap between hybrid and neophyte incidence, and to visualize the phylogeny
+4.  `02` contains the code to check the taxonomic overlap between hybrid and neophyte incidence, and to visualize the phylogeny.

-5.  `03` contains the code to compare diversification rates in genera with and without neophytes and hybrids
+5.  `03` contains the code to compare diversification rates in genera with and without neophytes and hybrids.

 6.  `04` contains the code to compare the geographic distribution of neophyte, native and hybrid in relation to the human footprint in